 Brad's Christmas Lights is a music synchronised display that has been custom built using the latest in digital LED pixel lighting technology.

-You can also "Get your Name in Lights!" by connecting your phone/tablet to the Xmas Lights WI-FI hotspot portal.
+You can also "Get your Name in Lights! via this website by scanning the QR Code on the letterbox.
 Enter your name and it will appear on the house roof* - all in real-time and in sequence with the light show.

 See below for more details about my display.

 Please also consider the following to make your visit as enjoyable as possible: